MicrosoftDocs/power-platform/power-platform/power-fx/error-handling.md

 ![No error banner shown with Set function call in App.OnStart](media/error-handling/pa-set-not-observed-1.png)

-No error is reported, because `x` is not being referneced.
+No error is reported, because `x` is not being referenced.
 However, the moment we add a label control and set its **Text** property to `x`, the error is displayed:

 ![Error banner shown with label control referencing the variable x](media/error-handling/pa-set-not-observed-2.png)